 we have added new video describing the components.
 Check it out here.

-Answer is yes and No. The digitizer which detects your touch is fused to the glass thus makes it as one piece on certain model, and it cannot be replaced separately.
+Answer is yes and No. The digitizer which detects your touch is fused to the glass thus makes it as one piece on certain model, and it cannot be replaced separately in this case.
 This means you will have to replace the glass/digitizer altogether when the phone has a problem detecting your touch even though it is not broken/cracked and vice versa.
-However some phones such as Galaxy S3, S4 or iPhone 4 and later model has digitizer fused the LCD thus glass replacement is possible but it is very difficult process.
+However some phones such as Galaxy S8, S9 or iPhone 7 and later model has digitizer fused the LCD thus glass replacement is possible but it is very difficult process.

 Ever since iPhone 4 was released using technology called fusing, almost all of the smartphone manufactures started follow it.
 Manufactures use special treatment called fusion to put LCD or LED / Digitizer / Glass together as a one piece keep dust coming under the glass.
 It makes the screen brighter but this also makes the repair cost high as well because you have to replace whole front screen panel when it’s broken regardless glass was broken only or not.

 as you can see in the picture, this Samsung Galaxy S3 had broken glass only.
 The digitizer and display is working fully even though we removed the glass so why spend more when you can save?

 However not all phones’ glass can be removed due to manufacturer’s different process of making phones.

 Please see our list of what phones are possible to remove and replace glass only so that you can save money.